February 21, 2002 – 16:00

 "You'll see it once we pass the wards, but you'll have to hold my hand to be able to pass through the wards without feeling confused and wanting to turn around.
 Don't worry, I've got no intention of stealing you from Coralis."

-"They both have similar side jobs, I guess it makes sense, they both are involved with the same group of people, from the CMMA, right?"
+"They both have similar side jobs, I guess it makes sense, they both are involved with the same group of people from the CMMA, right?"

 "Now you see it?"

-He nodded.
+Frank nodded.
 He was speechless.
 Victoria tilted her head toward the direction of the door and started walking toward it.
 Frank followed her, but couldn't stop looking at the building in front of him.
 He had never seen bricks in that particular colour.

-"Come on, the game will start soon and we still need to make it to the team-reserved box, where you'll get the best view of the game."
+"Come on, the game will start soon, and we still need to make it to the team-reserved box, where you'll get the best view of the game."

 His sister was already there, sitting next to a man who looked like Sebastian.